pdjr-n2k/TMP106/README.md

 # TMP108 - NMEA 2000 temperature sensor module

-This project implements both hardware and firmware designs for a module that interfaces up to eight
+This project implements hardware and firmware designs for a module that interfaces up to eight
 [National Semiconductor LM335Z](https://datasheet.octopart.com/LM335Z-NOPB-Texas-Instruments-datasheet-7836729.pdf)
 (or equivalent) temperature sensors to a host NMEA 2000 bus.